Format of Gwyddion Files

 array of stringsS

-array of objectsOUppercase Oh, not zero
+array of objectsOUppercase Oh, not zero.

 Top-Level GwyContainer

-The following sections describe the organisation of interesting data and information in the GwyContainer.
+The following sections describe the organisation of interesting data and information in the top-level GwyContainer.
 The list is not necessarily complete.
 However, since all data items in the file specify consistently their name, type and size in bytes it is always possible to skip unknown data types or data you are not interested in and extract only the desired data items.

 KeyTypeMeaning